 #Black and Brilliant Local Author

-Hurst’s fourth book, Black and Brilliant, written for 12-18 year-olds, tells the story of Hurst dealing with bigotry, segregation and racism as a pre-teen and a teen-ager in Jacksonville.
-It also reflects on the legacy of Black America and the many influences on his life that made him proud of his Blackness and piqued his interest in Black History.
-This new book recalls portions of Hurst's first book, the award-winning It Was Never About a Hot Dog and a Coke®! when Hurst was the President of the Jacksonville Youth Council NAACP and led the sit-in demonstrations at age 16 in 1960; which culminated in the infamous and violent Ax Handle Saturday.
+Hurst’s fourth book, Black and Brilliant (written for 12-18 year-olds), dives deeper into bigotry, segregation and racism he experienced as a pre-teen and a teenager in Jacksonville.
+The book also reflects on the legacy of Black America and the many influences on his life that made him proud of his Blackness and piqued his interest in Black History.

 Meet the Author